portfolio-performance/portfolio-help/CONTRIBUTING.md

 ### Plugins

-Two plugins are specified in the requirements.txt
+Four plugins/extensions are specified in the requirements.txt

 - mkdocs-caption == 0.0.9
 - mkdocs-git-revision-date-localized-plugin == 1.2.1
+- mkdocs-material == 9.6.12
+- pymdown-extensions == 10.16.1

 The `mkdocs-caption` is needed to insert numbered figure captions on pages.
-The second plugin will add 'Last update: month, day, year' at the bottom of each page.
+The second plugin `revision-date` will add 'Last update: month, day, year' at the bottom of each page. `material` is being used for navigation, search, and table of contents. `pymdown-extensions` is used for headlines, codeblocks, links, and pictures.

 ### Version control
 Since the Portfolio Performance manual is being maintained in GitHub, version control is already in place.
 Please pay special attention to the following: